joergkrause/nyaf/docs/md/docs/internals/start.md

 ## The Base Component

 This is by far the most complex part.
-It delivers the support for all the features **@nyaf** has to offer.
+It delivers the support for all the features **ny@f** has to offer.

 Let's look into the inner parts step by step.